This article is about

 Global Differences in RDAs

 Internationally, RDAs can differ significantly.
 For instance, vitamin C recommendations range from 40 mg/day in India to 155 mg/day in the European Union.
+Such discrepancies underscore the complexities in determining nutrient needs across different populations and health guidelines.

 Understanding these dietary guidelines is crucial for achieving optimal health and preventing both deficiencies and excesses of vitamins.